 Reading aloud to your student is one of the most important things you can do to promote future reading ability.
-In fact, this is such an important part of the program that it is actually added as a reminder at the end of every lesson.
+In fact, it is so important that we've added a reminder at the end of every lesson.

 Reading aloud for 20 minutes a day may not seem like a lot, but the cumulative effect cannot be overstated.
 By reading aloud for just 20 minutes a day over a five-year period, your student will have the advantage of 600 hours of read-alouds.
 That equates to huge gains in vocabulary, comprehension, and background information.